alexnitta/download-amazon-invoices/README.md

 ## Caveats

+- Amazon's website is changing all the time, so this spec may need to be updated to work correctly.
+I've even seen times where the invoice search feature just stops working.
+You may need to do some manual testing to verify that your automation should actually work.
+Sometimes the solution is just to wait until Amazon fixes its own bugs.
+- Amazon uses a few different security features to prevent unauthorized access to your account.
+This spec does not work with accounts that are opted into Amazon's two-factor authentication.
+The first time you run this spec, it will probably trigger a security warning that sends you a text message to confirm that it's actually you trying to log in.
+You'll need to confirm that you want to log in, and you may have to do this several times before Amazon stops asking for confirmation.
-Cypress enforces a redirection limit which caps the number of invoices that can be downloaded.
+- Cypress enforces a redirection limit which caps the number of invoices that can be downloaded.
 This is set in cypress.json under the `redirectionLimit` value.